aletheatoh/chain-reaction/post-mortem.md

 1. **What in my process and approach to this project would I do differently next time?**

-   - I would organize my code better into different files instead of just writing everything in one gigantic script
+   - I would organize my code better into different files instead of just writing everything in one gigantic script.

 1. **What in my process and approach to this project went well that I would repeat next time?**

    - I thought I approached the planning and development of my web game well.
 During the planning stage, I detailed my wireframes, user stories and key features I would include in my game on pen and paper.
 This gave me a clearer picture of how I wanted my game to turn out, and allowed me to clearly define my goals in creating the game.

+   (insert wireframes here)

 #### Code and Code Design